frankelavsky/academic_homepage/_posts/2026-04-20-who-reads-dissertations.md

 description: "(Think of this as a small experiment of sorts.)"
 ---

+> [**EDIT: 07/2026**] This blog post was originally written when I first submitted my thesis for review with my committee, prior to my defense.
+But now, the final draft is available.
+All of the links below have been updated to point to the newest version of each doc (you may need to hard-refresh the page to get the newest version, in case the old one is stored in your browser cache).
+I am very happy with the latest draft - it is a significant improvement over the original, which was mostly a staple-job thesis in the purest sense (this now really expands several chapters and also adds a preface and postface reflection to each).
+I've also added a real, proper conclusion section as well.
+Exciting!
+Hope you enjoy and thanks to those of you who read the earlier draft and gave feedback.
+I really appreciate it.
+> Also note: the [main thesis doc (linked here)](https://www.frank.computer/papers/2026-elavsky-dissertation.pdf) is tagged for accessibility.
+The others are auto-generated in python, so their accessibility is limited.
+Apologies for the technical limitations!
+And for anyone else interested, my [code for generating the subdocs for my thesis can be found here](https://github.com/frankelavsky/thesis_subdoc_generator).

 Well, howdy!
 This blog post is mostly just a fun adventure/experiment where I try to make it easier to read and engage with academic work, simply by altering the format.

 This core idea was already the focus on my [micro-paper project](https://www.frank.computer/micro-paper), where I mused: is there a place for 1-2 page micro-papers in our larger academic conversation?
 I am conjecturing that smaller pieces of an idea, or smaller units of information, might get broader or qualitatively different engagement than longer-form, archival, written media.